zixia/bbs/README.md

   ghcr.io/zixia/bbs.zixia.net
 ```

-> Replace the port(2222, 2323, 8080), volume(/data/bbs)), environment variables with your value to fit your settings.
+> Replace the port(2222, 22222, 2323, 8080), volume(/data/bbs)), environment variables with your value to fit your settings.

+### BBS Home Data Volume

+We use `/bbs/` as the BBSHOME in our docker container.

+When we start the bbs container, we need to mount the data volume for the `/bbs/` to our docker container so that it can be read correctly.

+For example, the args `-v /data/bbs:/bbs` will mount the local `/data/bbs` folder (which contains the zixia bbs home data) to the in container `/bbs` mount point.

 ### Term